jgalentine007/wakeonpi/README.md

 # wakeonpi
-Use your Raspberry Pi as a wake-on-lan controller
+Use your Raspberry Pi as a wake-on-lan controller.
+Steps are tailored to Raspbian.

 ## Twitter Preparation